thejunghare/Golang/OOP(Java)/README.md

 ## Inheritance

-inheriting methods and attributes from one class to another is called as inheritance.
+Inheriting methods and attributes from one class to another is called as inheritance.
 Inheritance can be grouped in two categories :-

 1. subclass (child) :- The class that inherits from another class.
 2. superclass (parent) :- The class being inherited from.

-In java we use _extends_ keyword to inherit
+In java we use _extends_ keyword to inherit.

 ## Plymorphism